publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch10/m__us_usc_t47_s1103.md

         (1) __In general__

-            The Board shall utilize the underwriting criteria developed under subsection (g) of this section, and any relevant information provided by the departments and agencies with which the Board consults under [section 1102 of this title][/us/usc/t47/s1102], to determine which loans may be eligible for a loan guarantee under this chapter.
+            The Board shall utilize the underwriting criteria developed under subsection (g), and any relevant information provided by the departments and agencies with which the Board consults under [section 1102 of this title][/us/usc/t47/s1102], to determine which loans may be eligible for a loan guarantee under this chapter.

         (2) __Prerequisites__